 The Company operates a share option scheme (the "Scheme") which was adopted on 5 July 2005.
-During the year ended 31 December 2013, no share option was granted under the Scheme.
-Particulars of the Schemes and details of the movements during the year in the share options of the Company are set out in note 30 to the consolidated financial statements.
+During the year ended 31 December 2014, the Company granted 76,767,574 share options at the exercise price of HK\$0.137 per option share under the share option scheme to the consultants who are engaged to provide investment advisory services for the business development of the Group.
+Particulars of the Schemes and details of the movements during the year in the share options of the Company are set out in note 26 to the consolidated financial statements.